Dusting wood furniture

 Wood has a natural grain pattern.
 When dusting, always move your cloth or duster with the grain, not against it.
 Wiping with the grain helps to blend any minuscule disruptions and maintain the finish’s natural appearance.

-Observing the direction of the wood planks will show you the grain.
-Follow that direction with your dusting motion.
+Observe the direction of the wood planks and follow that direction with your dusting motion.

 Step 4: Address Stains and Smudges (Use Sparingly)

 Sometimes, dusting alone isn’t enough.
-You might find stubborn smudges or marks.
-If this happens, it’s time for a gentle cleaning solution.
+You might find stubborn smudges or marks that require a little more.

-Wood Cleaner/Polish: If a damp cloth isn’t enough, use a wood furniture polish or cleaner.
-Apply a small amount to your cloth (never directly to the furniture).
+• Wood Cleaner/Polish: If a damp cloth isn’t enough, apply a small amount of wood furniture cleaner to your cloth (never directly to the furniture).
 Gently wipe the affected area.

-Buffing: After applying a cleaner or polish, lightly buff the area with a clean, dry microfiber cloth to restore shine.
+After applying a cleaner or polish, lightly buff the area with a clean, dry microfiber cloth to restore the shine.

 Step 5: Don’t Forget Legs and Undersides